Get Schooled

 Five students strolling towards a college building, backpacks slung over their shoulders, their backs turned to the camera - Top 10 Facts You Need to Know About the FAFSA

-Completing the FAFSA may qualify you for a variety of different types of financial aid
+Completing the FAFSA may make you eligible to receive different types of financial aid

 You and your contributors must set up a StudentAid.gov account (FSA ID) before completing the FAFSA